 What are the demographics of your employees and how can the organization support marginalized communities?

-Do you pay enough for a person to live without needed a second job?
+Do you pay enough for a person to live without needing a second job?

 In an organization with no issues then pay may not be an issue.
 Chances are that your organization may not be perfect so wages and salaries may help.
 Naturally, you need to be paying the minimum wage but you should go one step further.
 Research the cost of living and poverty line in your area to find out if you compare.
 If your employees are paid properly they will not need to work a second job or be able to pay for child care.
 These sorts of things will take a lot of stress off your employees.